A Business School For Former Drug Dealers Argues You Can’t Knock the Hustle

 trap-house

 Brown himself is a former street hustler, one whose experiences therein have given him the keen insight needed to speak to fellow former inmates in a language they can appreciate.
 For example, when explaining the meaning of an angel investor, he tells TRAP House members those are a group of “venture capitalists who use money to make money.
 Like how some people live off the thrill of dealing drugs, these guys live off the thrill of that flip.”Similarly, when explaining the concept of market research, he tells his students they’ve already done that in their past lives.
 “You didn’t just come to your ’hood and set up shop.
 No, you have to do some kind of research.
 What type of drugs do they want to buy?
 What price would they buy it for?
 How much would I make?,” he posits to his class.
 Same goes for gauging risks as a business leader, argues Brown.
 As he sees it, a hustler is required to “look at the odds of getting caught and then do an analysis,” and gauge operations based on that.
+Then starting a new business from scratch can be risky, which is why I advocate for considering established enterprises for sale.
+If you’re looking for options, there’s a diverse selection of businesses in Sarasota worth exploring, as I discovered on this link.

 This 1994 Biggie Interview Shows How He Turned an Everyday Struggle Into Rap History